-- Suitability and feasibility of designating all or part of the Study Area as an addition to Walnut Canyon National Monument. - Continued management of the Study Area by the U.S. Forest Service, Coconino National Forest. - Another designation or management option that would provide both protection of resources within the Study Area and continued access to and use of the Study Area by the public.
+- Suitability and feasibility of designating all or part of the Study Area as an addition to Walnut Canyon National Monument in accordance with section 8(c) of Public Law 91-383 (16 United States Code [USC] 1a-5[c]). - Continued management of the Study Area by the U.S. Forest Service, Coconino National Forest. - Another designation or management option that would provide both protection of resources within the Study Area and continued access to and use of the Study Area by the public.